spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 As previously, click the `Results` button and define a t contrast using the contrast manager.
 This time though, when asked about whether to `apply masking`, click the `atlas` button.
 This will ask you to select an atlas file, in which case choose 'labels_Neuromorphometrics.nii,1'.

-Once this is specified, SPM will open a table listing the various brain structures from the Neuromorphometrics atlas.
+SPM will then open a table listing the various brain structures from the Neuromorphometrics[^1] atlas.
 You can select one or more of these (which will require you to hold the `Ctrl` button on your keyboard when selecting the 2nd, 3rd, etc structure).
 Brain regions to consider (from skimming a review by Natu \& O'Tool, 2011) might include the following, which are listed in order: